 All the mobile tented camp meals are cooked in camp by the resident chef.
 A cooler box with ice and an assortment of cool drinks, spirits and beers is run on a trust basis.
 Comfortable camping chairs surrounding the campfire are an enticement to sit and relax, share, ponder and recount the daily experiences.

-Price Includes: Charter flights to Gunn’s Camp from and back to Maun, all transfers to and from airports/airstrips on landing in Maun, safari accommodation with fully equipped mobile tented camps and two luxury lodge nights at Moremi Crossings or Gunn’s Camp.
+Price Includes: Charter flights to Gunn’s Camp from and back to Maun, all transfers to and from airports/airstrips on landing in Maun, safari accommodation with fully equipped mobile tented camps and two luxury lodge nights at Gunn’s Camp.
 Two motorised boat game viewing safaris, unlimited use of mekoros, services of professional walking safari guides, a camp chef, all meals, a trust-bar in camp replete with sodas, mineral water, beers and evening wines, snacks, access to the concession and park, camping and permit fees.
 24/7 office support.

 Price Excludes: International flights, visas, excess baggage charges, telephone calls, laundry, items of personal nature, travel and medical insurance, tips, and any activities not specified in the itinerary.

 Booking and payment details: Once you have decided to join one of our safaris, you will need to contact us for a booking form, which will include details relating to deposit and final payments etc. As our groups are small they fill up quickly.

 Maximum of 2 singles allowed per departure (single supplement applies)

 Departures can run with 1 person if you are willing to pay for 2